S-Limbu/sql-projects-portfolio/practice/analysis/05_employee_rankings_analysis.md

 - Diana and Michael are tied at rank 6, both earning 60,000.

-- Notice the rank skips (e.g. no rank 2 or 7), which is expected behavior of RANK().
+- Notice the rank skips (e.g. no rank 2 or 7), which is the expected behavior of RANK().

 🔍 Business Insight

-There’s a tie at the top, which may prompt HR to compare performance metrics between Rob and Melissa for leadership consideration.
+- There’s a tie at the top, which may prompt HR to compare performance metrics between Rob and Melissa for leadership consideration.

-Salary clustering around mid-ranges (60K–85K) suggests potential for standardizing bands.
+- Salary clustering around mid-ranges (60K–85K) suggests potential for standardizing bands.

-Daniel's low rank (last place) could highlight an undercompensated role or a junior-level position worth reviewing.
+- Daniel's low rank (last place) could highlight an undercompensated role or a junior-level position worth reviewing.

 🔑 Takeaway
 Window functions like RANK() offer a powerful, transparent way to compare rows without aggregation.
 They’re ideal for compensation analysis, performance evaluations, and benchmarking.